 For the nearly one-tenth of Americans and one-quarter of New Yorkers with limited English proficiency, accessing quality healthcare can be a difficult task.
-Memorial Sloan Kettering’s Immigrant Health and Cancer Disparities Service is working to eliminate language and cultural barriers to healthcare by increasing the supply of medical interpreters and translators and offering courses for medical professionals in cultural responsiveness.
+Memorial Sloan Kettering’s Immigrant Health and Cancer Disparities Service is working to eliminate language and cultural barriers to healthcare by increasing the supply of professionally trained medical interpreters and offering courses for medical professionals in cultural responsiveness.

-Our experts are national leaders in research to understand the impact of language and cultural barriers to healthcare.
-They regularly publish papers on their efforts and consistently participate in conferences to address this issue.
+Our experts are national leaders who strive to understand the impact of language and cultural barriers to healthcare.
+They regularly publish papers on their efforts and consistently participate in conferences that address these issues.
 Our group has also informed policy through advocacy efforts at the state and national levels.
 Francesca Gany, Chief of the Immigrant Health and Cancer Disparities Service, and research physician Lisa Diamond serve on the research and policy committees of the National Council on Interpreting in Health Care.
 Javier González leads the group.
 He is advisor to the Certification Commission for healthcare Interpreters (CCHI) and has overseen hundreds of trainings in medical interpreting.

 Medical Interpreting Training Program